 • The Pioneers roster is made up of individual players from six other states.

-• The Pioneers played nine teams that appeared in the 2018 United Soccer Coaches' Preseason Poll.
+• The Pioneers will take on nine teams that appeared in the 2018 United Soccer Coaches' Preseason Poll.

 at No. 4 Akron (Exhibition/Aug.
 11) - W, 1-0

 vs. No. 24 Washington (Aug.
 30/7 p.m.) - W, 3-2 (a.e.t.)